probcomp/Gen.jl/docs/src/getting_started.md

 ## Quick Start

+Let's write a short Gen program that does Bayesian linear regression: given a set of points in the (x, y) plane, we want to find a line that fits them well.

 There are three main components to a typical Gen program.

-First, we define a generative model, which are like Julia functions, but extended with some extra syntax.
-The model below samples slope and intercept parameters, and then samples a y-coordinate for each of the x-coordinates that it takes as input.
+First, we define a _generative model_: a Julia function, extended with some extra syntax, that, conceptually, simulates a fake dataset.
+The model below samples `slope` and `intercept` parameters, and then for each of the x-coordinates that it accepts as input, samples a corresponding y-coordinate.
+We name the random choices we make with `@addr`, so we can refer to them in our inference program.

 ```julia
 using Gen